PasserbyZzz/SnakegamePlus/README.md

       - [Enjoy our game😊!](#enjoy-our-game)

 ## Brief Introduction

 An advanced version based on the fundamental edition of the snakegame.
-Completed by DZX, QJC and XKY in Summer, 2024.
+Completed by DZX, QJC and XKY from 上海交通大学 in Summer, 2024.
 Supported by PDCurses and SFML.
 Everything available on [Our GitHub](https://github.com/PasserbyZzz/SnakegamePlus).